Marks & Spencer loses UK clothing market share - data

 FORECAST CUT

-Earlier this week brokerage Nomura reduced its 2013-14 and 2014-15 pretax profit forecasts on concerns of continued weak trading at the retailer, which also sells upmarket food.
+Earlier this week Nomura, M&S's joint house broker, reduced its 2013-14 and 2014-15 pretax profit forecasts on concerns of continued weak trading at the retailer, which also sells upmarket food.

 Its forecast for 2013-14 was cut to 614 million pounds from 632 million pounds - a forecast below sector analysts' consensus figure of 628 million pounds published on M&S's corporate website.